Who We Serve: Fast Facts About Valley Children's

-Since our founding nearly 70 years ago, Valley Children's has grown from a 42-bed hospital in 1952 to the 358-bed, nationally respected pediatric healthcare network is is today.
-Valley Children's was ranked among the nation’s best children’s hospitals in seven pediatric specialties in 2020 by U.S. News & World Report, including Pediatric Diabetes & Endocrinology, Pediatric Gastroenterology & Gastrointestinal Surgery, Neonatology, Pediatric Neurology & Neurosurgery, Pediatric Orthopedics, Pediatric Pulmonology and Pediatric Urology.
+Since our founding more than 70 years ago, Valley Children's has grown from a 42-bed hospital in 1952 to the 358-bed, nationally respected pediatric healthcare network we are today.
+Valley Children's was ranked among the nation’s best children’s hospitals in seven pediatric specialties in 2023 by U.S. News & World Report, including Pediatric Gastroenterology & Gastrointestinal Surgery, Neonatology, Pediatric Diabetes & Endocrinology, Pediatric Neurology & Neurosurgery, Pediatric Orthopedics, Pediatric Pulmonology and Pediatric Urology.

 More about California's Central Valley